-- (1) If PWG recommends approval of an LPGRR, ERCOT shall prepare an Impact Analysis based on the proposed language in the PWG Report.
-If ERCOT has already prepared an Impact Analysis, ERCOT shall update the existing Impact Analysis, if necessary, to accommodate the language recommended for approval in the PWG Report. - (2) The Impact Analysis shall assess the impact of the LPGRR on ERCOT computer systems, operations, or business functions and shall contain the following information: - (a) An estimate of any cost and budgetary impacts to ERCOT for both implementation and ongoing operations; - (b) The estimated amount of time required to implement the LPGRR; - (c) The identification of alternatives to the LPGRR that may result in more efficient implementation; and - (d) The identification of any manual workarounds that may be used as an interim solution and estimated costs of the workaround. - (3) Unless a longer review period is warranted due to the complexity of the proposed PWG Report, ERCOT shall post an Impact Analysis on the ERCOT website, for an LPGRR for which PWG has recommended approval of prior to the next regularly scheduled PWG meeting, and distribute to PWG.
+- (1) If RMS recommends approval of an LPGRR, ERCOT shall prepare an Impact Analysis based on the proposed language in the RMS Report.
+If ERCOT has already prepared an Impact Analysis, ERCOT shall update the existing Impact Analysis, if necessary, to accommodate the language recommended for approval in the RMS Report. - (2) The Impact Analysis shall assess the impact of the LPGRR on ERCOT computer systems, operations, or business functions and shall contain the following information: - (a) An estimate of any cost and budgetary impacts to ERCOT for both implementation and ongoing operations; - (b) The estimated amount of time required to implement the LPGRR; - (c) The identification of alternatives to the LPGRR that may result in more efficient implementation; and - (d) The identification of any manual workarounds that may be used as an interim solution and estimated costs of the workaround. - (3) Unless a longer review period is warranted due to the complexity of the proposed RMS Report, ERCOT shall post an Impact Analysis on the ERCOT website, for an LPGRR for which RMS has recommended approval of prior to the next regularly scheduled RMS meeting, and distribute to RMS.
 If a longer review period is required by ERCOT to complete an Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis.

-2.4.6 Profiling Working Group Review of Impact Analysis
+2.3.6 RMS Review of Impact Analysis

-- (1) After ERCOT posts the results of the Impact Analysis, the PWG shall review the Impact Analysis at its next regularly scheduled meeting.
-The PWG may revise its PWG Report after considering the information included in the Impact Analysis or additional comments received on the PWG Report. - (2) Within three Business Days of PWG consideration of the Impact Analysis and PWG Report, ERCOT shall post the PWG Report on the ERCOT website.
-If the PWG revises the PWG Report, ERCOT shall update the Impact Analysis, if necessary, post the updated Impact Analysis on the ERCOT website, and distribute it to the working group or committee (i.e. PWG and/or COPS) considering the Impact Analysis.
-If a longer review period is required for ERCOT to update the Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis.

-(3) If the LPGRR requires an ERCOT project for implementation, at the same meeting the PWG shall assign a recommended priority and rank for the associated project.
+- (1) After ERCOT posts the results of the Impact Analysis, RMS shall review the Impact Analysis at its next regularly scheduled meeting.
+RMS may revise its RMS Report after considering the information included in the Impact Analysis or additional comments received on the RMS Report. - (2) Within three Business Days of RMS consideration of the Impact Analysis and RMS Report, ERCOT shall post the RMS Report on the ERCOT website.
+If RMS revises the RMS Report, ERCOT shall update the Impact Analysis, if necessary, post the updated Impact Analysis on the ERCOT website, and distribute it to the committee (i.e. RMS and/or TAC) considering the Impact Analysis.
+If a longer review period is required for ERCOT to update the Impact Analysis, ERCOT shall submit comments with a schedule for completion of the Impact Analysis. - (3) If the LPGRR requires an ERCOT project for implementation, at the same meeting RMS shall assign a recommended priority and rank for the associated project.